aws/aws-database-encryption-sdk-dynamodb/specification/searchable-encryption/virtual.md

  * length : an integer

+If length is non-negative, the GetPrefix transform MUST return the first `length` characters of the input.

+If length is non-negative, and length exceeds the length of the string, the input string MUST be returned.

 If length is negative, then the GetPrefix transform MUST return all but the last `-length` character of the input.

-Otherwise, the GetPrefix transform MUST return the first `length` characters of the input.

-In either case, if length exceeds the length of the string, an empty string MUST be returned.
+If length is negative and -length exceeds the length on the input, the empty string MUST be returned.

 ### GetSuffix Transform Initialization